-Hunter Jones has over 40 years of experience as a systems engineer, working in IT consulting and computer system development.
-In recent years, his focus has been on Computer Forensics, in both civil and criminal cases.
+In recent years, Hunter Jones’ focus has been on Computer Forensics, in both civil and criminal cases.
 As a systems developer, he is intimately familiar with the internals of computer systems, both operating systems and application programs.
 His systems design and development experience encompasses engineering and accounting applications as well as other functions for business and government clients.

 As a certified computer forensics specialist (EnCase Certified Examiner and GIAC Certified Forensic Examiner), Hunter has established credentials in the fields of computer forensics and electronic discovery.
 These professional certifications attest to his skills and experience and also add to the credibility and reliability of his reports and testimony.